You start feeling like a freak anyway, when you can’t eat wheat due to celiac disease, gluten sensitivity or health conditions…

-Like driving around with family or friends trying to decide where to eat.
+…like driving around with family or friends trying to decide where to eat.
 Someone inevitably says, “Vanessa gets to decide.
 It has to be somewhere she feels is safe.”
 The world-revolves-around-me freak.

 Or, you sit down at a restaurant and tell the waiter that you need a “gluten-free” meal and you just get this blank look.
 So, you briefly explain it.
 Then he brings you your salad with croutons, or garlic bread perched on top of your entree.
 And he is annoyed when you have to send it back.
 (Good idea: Call ahead and ask the restaurant if they can accommodate a GF meal.
 A lot of times they like the heads up.
 And we always tip more because it just plain takes longer and it is a pain in the butt.)
 The annoying freak.

-Sometimes the waiter comes back and says, “I talked to the chef and about all you can have is the salad without any dressing or flavor, the boring chicken plain without sauce, and the lackluster vegetables steamed without the seasoning.”
+Sometimes the waiter comes back and says, “I talked to the chef, and about all you can have is the salad without any dressing or flavor, the boring chicken – plain without sauce, and the lackluster vegetables steamed without the seasoning.”
 (My interpretation anyway.)
 Okay, I’ll take that.
 The foodie inside of me struggles to maintain.

 I wish I could go back to the days where I could walk into any ole place and order what I want without drawing all of this attention to myself.
 I hate to be so bothersome.
 Life can be humbling.
 Sigh.

-If you would like to receive more information like this, sign up for my free weekly newsletter at the top right area of this post.
+If you would like to hear more from me, sign up for my free weekly newsletter.
 If you are interested in working with me as a health coach and would like to schedule a free discovery call to see if we are a good fit, I would love to talk to you.
 Contact me here.

 Check out some of my other articles about gluten-free living below: